 Para-Clinical Subjects

 Para-clinical subjects bridge the gap between basic sciences and clinical practice.
-Furthermore, these subjects carry significant weightage in the paper.
-Subsequently, candidates should prepare them with active recall techniques.
+These subjects carry significant weightage and should be prepared with active recall techniques.

 - Pathology: General pathology, systemic pathology, haematology, clinical pathology, immunology, neoplasia.